rrDumpTruck/Obsidian.Vault/DoA.md

 On the ride home I kept telling my parents I was going to be like him (the drummer).
 (During this ride, mom was quite drunk) both applauded my aspiration and mom even cried saying how proud she was and some other praise I don't quite remember.
 Later that year they bought my PDPx7 drum set and I began a great journey in my life.
 At first I probably sounded like a trash can being thrown down staircase, but in time I learned discipline and skill are very intermixed.
 I put as much thought into drumming as I did into video games (not a lot).
 It wasn't very long until I was playing along to my favorite metal songs and my parents were actually able to recognize the beat.
 There is a video of my early playing (It's quite bad) that was filmed by my dad and his voice is clearly audible.
 I have gone back and watched this video and a few other home videos so many times I've lost count, I now have it backed up in numerous places so I never lose it because to me he is still watching me each time I play.

 I realized too late how much my dad expected of me.
+To me the true beauty of musical talent is that it lies bare the soul of the player if played well.
+Even a "noisy" instrument like a drum-set can show your passions and love for music.
+I was only in a band for a short time in high school, and a fractional upstart after high school.
+This is one of my only regrets; I wish I would have tried harder to pursue drums as a career possibility or even as a professional interest.
+Its obviously not too late, considering how my playing has improved in even just the last year(2024).